Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

 * starts a clean instance of PostgreSQL, MonetDB, MySQL and MariaDB
   * data directory inside a Docker container
   * with a maximum of 1 DBMS per time (`-ms`)
-* creates TPC-H schema in each database
+* creates TPC-DS schema in each database
 * starts 8 loader pods per DBMS (`-nlp`)
   * with a data generator (init) container each
     * each generating a portion of TPC-DS data of scaling factor 1 (`-sf`)